 Here’s a map to help you find the Bayview Campground and Trailhead.

 Travel along the Maggies Peaks Hiking Trail:

-Although the distance of the trail to the south peak of Maggie’s Peaks is relatively short at just over two miles, the elevation gain is significant.
-You will essentially be traveling uphill the entire hike.
-The payoff (beyond the great workout!) is the incredible views for much of the hike, particularly when you actually reach your end destination of the south peak.
+You’ll essentially be traveling uphill the entire hike.
+The payoff (beyond the great workout!) is the incredible views for much of the hike.
+The best views, in my opinion, are from the south peak.

-At about one mile you’ll reach Granite Lake, which is a great place to take a breather, but know that you still have a lot of elevation gain to negotiate.
+At about one mile you’ll reach Granite Lake.
+This is a great place to take a breather.
+But, know that you still have a lot of elevation gain to negotiate.